Diabetes burnout and depression are not new, by any means…but we’re finally starting to talk about it openly.

 Research has shown there could be a link between diabetes and depression.

-Having Diabetes without the adequate support and disease management skills can lead to feelings of helplessness and frustration.
+Having Diabetes without adequate support and disease management skills can lead to feelings of helplessness and frustration.
 If ignored, these feelings can lead to depression.

 But, there’s a difference between depression and merely feeling sad.